babsgosgens/persistentgrid/Documentation/Proces.md

 1) Reset
 Based on Compass Reset - which is in turn based on Eric Meyer's reset - I have assembled a custom reset that is a little more configurable and specifically adapted for Persistent Grid.

+2) Typography
+Next, we declare the project's default typeface and style.
+We also set the project's default font size and leading.

-2) Vertical Grid
+3) Vertical Grid
 Based on Compass Vertical Rhythm.
-This is where the project's default font size and line height are set.
+The base-line-height and base-font-size are inherited from the Typography-module.
 These values are then inherited to the typography settings.
-Depending on your preference, you set the baseline here.
-By default, the baseline is set through the Typography module.

-3) Typography
-Next, we declare the project's default typeface and style.
-If the baseline was not set in the Vertical Grid module, we set it here.
-Else, we only declare the font-family and styles.
+If teh baseline was not yet set in the typography module - which is the default setting - you set the baseline here.

 What is the vertical grid?
 This is the easiest to start with as it will be the base for typographic resets.
 Set a baseline and use it to set a typographic base.